picketbox/picketbox-quickstarts/simple-jpa-auth/README.md

-HTTP CLIENT_CERT Authentication Example
+Authentication using a JPA/JDBC Identity Store
 ===================

 What is it?
 -----------

-This example demonstrates how to enable HTTP CLIENT_CERT Authentication in web applications.
+This example demonstrates how to use the JPA/JDBC Authentication Manager to validate users credentials using a database.

 The example can be deployed using Maven from the command line or from Eclipse using JBoss Tools.